 We have data for an ABC Company as below,

-> - Now in the Cell C2 let us calculate the annual growth rate by the formula.
+- Now, in Cell C2, let us calculate the annual growth rate by the formula.

-> - Now click on % sign in the Home Tab in the general section.
+- Now click on the % sign in the Home Tab in the general section.

-> CAGR Formula in Excel – Example #2
+CAGR Formula in Excel – Example #2

-> - We need a Starting Value.
-So in the cell A1 type a header for it as SV (Starting Value).
+- We need a Starting Value.
+So in cell A1, type a header for it as SV (Starting Value).

-> - Copy the value of D2 in cell E2 and use % sign in the cell E2 or write =D2 in cell E2 and click on % sign.
+- Copy the value of D2 in cell E2 and use the % sign in cell E2 or write =D2 in cell E2 and click on the % sign.

-> Now try putting any random values in the starting values, ending values and number of years.
+Now try putting any random values in the starting values, ending values, and a number of years.
 The cell D2 gives a CAGR value.

-> And exact Rate percentage is displayed in cell E2.
+And exact Rate percentage is displayed in cell E2.

 Let’s take another example of the CAGR Formula in Excel.
 We have below data,